cecilia-lin/CSE151A_Pokemon_Classification/README.md

 **Title**: Coder & Writer

 **Contribution**:
-   - I was a part of the inital discussions where we decided the topic, what we were going to do for EDA, Preprocessing and proposed to train the ResNet model
+   - I was a part of the inital discussions where we decided the topic, what we were going to do for EDA, Preprocessing and proposed to train the ResNet18 model

    - I designed the initial pipeline for Exploratory Data Analysis.
 It included getting rid of bad images, confusing labels, plotting the statistics, which helped us decide on the preprocessing pipeline.